awaisahmad64/build-rest-api-with-nodejs-and-express/README.md

 - clone this repo
 - npm i
 - node index.js
-- Then, load http://localhost:3000/ in a browser to see the output.
+- Then, load http://localhost:3000/ in a browser to see the output and test API.